Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 Did I tell you about the mosquitoes?

-It had stopped raining around midnight as I settled down for the night and about then I heard Chuck moving about and he got his jacket from my vestibule.
+It stopped raining around midnight as I settled down for the night and about then I heard Chuck moving about and he got his jacket from my vestibule.
 He said he couldn’t sleep and was going to have a walk around.
 I remember hearing talking in the distance and later Chuck told me he had been chatting with some of the other riders.
 I didn’t hear him come back as I had already fallen asleep.

 Bike odometer 36,938 kms